Playing for Keeps: Keys to Running a Keeper League

 Being Prepared for When an Owner Unexpectedly Quits

-Everything seems exciting and great until you hear the news that someone wants to drop from the league.
+Everything seems exciting and great until you hear the news that someone wants to drop out of the league.
 If you recruited the right owners this won't happen often, but life is unpredictable, and there may be a time when you need to find a replacement owner.

 As commissioner, try to have a list of potential replacement owners at the ready.
 Over the years, make people aware of your league and how great it is.
 If you're obsessed, like I am, this won't be difficult.
 If anyone shows interest in joining the league then keep them in mind for the future.
 You may even want to tell them you’ll put them on a waiting list in case a spot opens up.
 By doing this, you increase the perception that keeper leagues are selective, and joining one is a privilege.
 When there is an opening in your keeper league, there should be plenty of outsiders who will jump at the chance to become part of your elite group.